Grants

 • you demonstrate financial need.

-Scripps College Grants are offered as a supplement to federal and state grants, and are limited to eight semesters of attendance for students who enter the college as first-time, full-time students.
+Scripps College Grants are limited to eight semesters of attendance for students who enter the college as first-time, full-time students.
 Students must maintain Satisfactory Academic Progress (SAP) toward their degree objective as outlined in the Scripps College Academic Catalog.
+All Scripps Grant recipients must complete a Scripps Grant Recipient Form each year before their funds will disburse.

 Students participating in overseas and off-campus studies through the Study Abroad and Global Education (SAGE) program are eligible to receive Scripps College Grants.